freemakers/freemaker-wiki/Projects/Freeki/Overview.md

 <!-- Freeki metadata.
 Do not remove this section!
-TITLE: Project Description
+TITLE: Project Overview
 -->
-#Project Description
+#Project Overview

 Freeki is a wiki system designed from the ground up to be as minimal as possible in terms of the server that runs it.
 The application started out as a training exercise to learn the Vert.x Java API, and turned into a fun challenge to see how much functionality I could add to something so small.